 It’s the wish of every business owner to have 100% ownership of a business – this can be accomplished with bootstrapping.
 But without the right connections and network, it can be a tough experience to raise a large amount of money.
 You don’t have to take that route.

 Bootstrapping is growing your business on limited finances without any external financing.
-To increase your chances of success, you should ensure there’s low cash flow burning.
+To increase your chances of success, you should ensure there’s low cash flow burning (burn rate).
 Because there are no debt repayment obligations, it means more flexibility.

 While there’s a sense of fulfillment that comes with starting your business from scratch, you should be careful about the undertaking you choose.
 Starting a world-class restaurant can sound like a great idea, but do you have the capital to sustain it?
 Maybe you can start with a food truck until you have enough capital to run a bigger business.

 When bootstrapping, you need a business that will generate immediate returns.
-Try to avoid monthly rental expenses and keep your costs to the minimum.
+Try to avoid monthly rental expenses and keep your costs to a minimum.

 To succeed in bootstrapping your business, you should surround yourself with successful people.
-With time, you’ll build a strong network.
+In time, you’ll build a strong network.
 How about connecting with people who are playing at another level?
-When you put your money in the business and succeed, it’s just a matter of time before you see investors knocking at your door.
+When you put your money into the business and succeed, it’s just a matter of time before you see investors knocking at your door.

 Capital is a basic ingredient for a business to thrive.
 While the above options will help grow your startup, you must get your material information in order.
 If you’re in a competitive market, you can interchange your funding sources.
 It’s time you employ the above tactics to kick-start your business.